cakephp/docs/en/core-libraries/helpers/form.rst

      <form id="UserLoginForm" method="post" action="/users/login">

-* ``$options['url']`` If the desired form action isn’t in the current controller, you can specify a URL for the form action using the ‘url’ key of the $options array.
+* ``$options['url']`` If the desired form action isn’t in the current controller, you can specify a URL for the form action using the 'url' key of the $options array.
 The supplied URL can be relative to your CakePHP application::